None of us want winter to stop us from hiking, right?

 This depends on the conditions you’ll be hiking in and your experience level.
 Don’t try and take on alpine hikes that require crampons unless you’re experienced or traveling with a guide.

-There are different types of crampons, that you can learn more about here.
+There are different types of crampons.
 The kinds of crampons you’ll be using will determine what kind of boots you need.

 Ice or mountaineering crampons will demand mountaineering boots like the La Sportiva and Scarpa boots on this list.
 Walking crampons are flexible and will fit most walking boots, but may result in some wear and tear if your boots aren’t durable enough.